woocommerce/woocommerce/plugins/woocommerce-admin/docs/features/onboarding-tasks.md

 ### TaskLists

-The `TaskLists` class acts as a data store for tasks.
-It allows you to create, initialize, add tasks, retrieve task lists, and perform other operations related to task management.
+The `TaskLists` class serves as a data store for tasks, providing functionality to create, initialize, add tasks, retrieve task lists, and perform other task management operations.

 #### Methods